dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 gives us longer run time per job plus parallel jobs on a free account (for open source projects).

-Also, we ar no longer requiring signing of CLA since the modules are now part of DSC Community.
+Also, we are no longer requiring signing of CLA since the modules are now part of DSC Community.

 ## Prepare repository for automatic releases